-ASIO’s compliance function is focused on ensuring the Organisation continues to demonstrate our commitment to the highest standards of ethics and compliance with all applicable laws, regulations, rules and policies.
+ASIO’s compliance function is focused on ensuring the Organisation continues to demonstrate its commitment to the highest standards of ethics and compliance with all applicable laws, regulations, rules and policies.

 ASIO Audit and Risk Committee

-The ASIO Audit and Risk Committee is an independent advisory body, responsible for providing independent assurance and advice to the Director-General and the Executive Committee on ASIO’s risk oversight and management, financial and performance reporting responsibilities, and internal control systems.
+The ASIO Audit and Risk Committee is an independent advisory body, responsible for providing independent assurance and advice to the Director-General and the Executive Committee on ASIO’s risk oversight and management, financial and performance reporting responsibilities, and systems of internal control.

 The committee operates under a charter which sets out its functions and responsibilities in accordance with section 45 of the PGPA Act and section 17 of the Public Governance Performance and Accountability Rule.

-Under the Audit and Risk Committee’s charter, the committee has four external members, including an external chair as well as observers from the Australian National Audit Office**.
-The audit committee members have a broad range of appropriate qualifications, knowledge, skills and experience relevant to ASIO’s operations.
-This includes at least one member with accounting or related financial management experience, with an understanding of accounting and auditing standards in a public sector environment.
+Under the Audit and Risk Committee’s charter, the committee has four external members, including an external chair, as well as observers from the Australian National Audit Office.
+The audit committee members have a broad range of appropriate qualifications, knowledge, skills and experience relevant to the operations of ASIO.
+This includes at least one member with accounting or related financial management experience, and an understanding of accounting and auditing standards in a public sector environment.
 On appointment, committee members receive an induction briefing on ASIO governance and operations.

 Fraud control and management

 ASIO has zero tolerance for fraudulent behaviour.
-ASIO treats both suspected and actual fraud seriously and takes all reasonable steps to prevent, detect and deal with fraudulent behaviour.
-The ASIO Fraud Control Plan 2019–21 documents our approach to fraud awareness, prevention, detection, reporting and investigation, and our commitment to ensuring efficient, effective and ethical use of resources—including the information and data we collect as well as the resources received from government.
-Our fraud prevention measures are in line with the Commonwealth Fraud Control Framework.
+ASIO treats both suspected and actual fraud seriously and takes all reasonable measures to prevent, detect and investigate fraudulent behaviour.
+The ASIO Fraud Control Plan 2019–21 documents our approach to fraud awareness, prevention, detection, reporting and investigation, and our commitment to ensuring efficient, effective and ethical use of resources—including the information and data we collect, and the resources we receive from government.
+Our fraud prevention measures are in line with the Commonwealth Fraud Control Framework 2017.

 Significant legal matters affecting ASIO’s business

-ASIO continued to be involved in numerous legal proceedings in courts, tribunals and other forums.
-Matters included terrorism prosecutions; judicial and merits reviews of security assessments; and civil lawsuits.
+In 2020–21 ASIO was involved in legal proceedings in courts and tribunals.
+Matters included terrorism prosecutions, judicial and merits reviews of security assessments, coronial inquests and civil lawsuits.

 Tribunal reviews—security assessments

-- three decisions were handed down, affirming the adverse security assessment which was the subject of the review;
+- one decision was handed down, affirming the adverse security assessment that was the subject of the review;

-- one matter was heard, with the decision remaining reserved at the end of this reporting period; and
+- three matters were heard, and decisions remain reserved at the end of the reporting period;

-- six matters were pending at the end of this reporting period.
+- seven matters are pending before the AAT at the end of this reporting period.

 Tribunal reviews—archives matters

-In collaboration with our law enforcement partners and prosecuting authorities—and with appropriate protections—we provided information for use as evidence to prosecutions, and responded to subpoenas and disclosure requests.
+In collaboration with our law enforcement partners and prosecuting authorities—and with appropriate protections—ASIO provided information for use as evidence to prosecutions, and responded to subpoenas and disclosure requests.

 Federal and High Court reviews—security assessments